Children must be four (4) years of age by August 15th to attend our Pre-K programs for that upcoming school year.

 The district offers a variety of pre-k program options:

 - Pre-K classes are offered Monday – Friday between 8:30 a.m. – 2 p.m.
 Classes follow the Kingsport City Schools calendar, but please note that transportation is not provided.
-Current Pre-K locations (subject to change) include Palmer Early Learning Center, Jackson Elementary, Johnson Elementary, Kennedy Elementary, Lincoln Elementary, and Roosevelt Elementary.
+Current Pre-K locations (subject to change) include Palmer Early Learning Center, Jackson Elementary, Jefferson Elementary, Johnson Elementary, Kennedy Elementary, and Lincoln Elementary.

 - Special Education Partner programs at the Palmer Center, Johnson Elementary, Jackson Elementary, and Lincoln Elementary for students who are eligible for special education services beginning at age three (3).